fortestpurps/spoofy-show/README.md

 ### 2) Install them dependencies...

 - Stick node on your machine: https://nodejs.org/en/download/
 - Run `npm i -S cookie-parser cors express querystring request spotify-web-api-node` from inside the folder or `_installDependencies.bat`.
+(This may take a moment)

 ## Running the App